 Celestron Powerseeker 127EQ and Celestron Powerseeker 114EQ have a lot in common.
 Both being a Newtonian reflector is one of them.
 Because of its features and good reputation, this telescope is also very famous among beginners.
 This one also has a German equatorial mount accompanied by a slow-motion altitude rod.

 Due to its compact size, carrying this telescope around is not a hassle.
-This telescope can even produce a more detailed image because of having an impressive 127mm (5″) aperture.
-Just like 114EQ, 127EQ also comes with a 20mm and 4mm eyepiece and a 3X Barlow lens.
+This telescope can even produce a more detailed image because of having impressive 127mm (5″) aperture.
+Like 114EQ, 127EQ also comes with a 20mm and 4mm eyepiece and a 3X Barlow lens.

-A very respectable 1000mm (39″) focal length ensures a high magnitude of magnification.
-It can produce 50X to 250X magnification, which can again be increased to 750X by using the included 3X Barlow lens.
+A respectable 1000mm (39″) focal length ensures a high magnitude of magnification.
+It can produce 50X to 250X magnification, increasing to 750X using the included 3X Barlow lens.
 Once more, using the included Barlow lens is not recommended.

-127EQ has its own faults too.
-According to many users, this telescope gets misaligned very easily.
-As a result of which frequent collimation is required.
+127EQ has its faults too.
+According to many users, this telescope gets misaligned very easily, as a result of which frequent collimation is required.
 But due to the lack of a center dot for collimation, many users find collimating this telescope very hard.

 Optics:

-Powerseeker 114EQ has an aperture of just 114mm compared to 127mm aperture of 127EQ which means, 127EQ can capture more light.
+Powerseeker 114EQ has an aperture of 114mm compared to the 127mm aperture of 127EQ, which means 127EQ can capture more light.
 127EQ can also pick up dimmer objects better because of having a bigger aperture.
 Images having more contrast and more clarity can also be captured by 127EQ.

 There is a difference in focal length between 114 EQ and 127EQ.
-114EQ has a focal length of 900mm (35″) on the other hand, 127EQ has a 1000mm (39″) focal length.
-As a result of which, 127EQ is able to provide more magnification than 114EQ.
+114EQ has a focal length of 900mm (35″).
+On the other hand, 127EQ has a 1000mm (39″) focal length.
+As a result of which, 127EQ can provide more magnification than 114EQ.
 Besides, because of having a shorter focal length, a broad field of view is provided by 114EQ.
-On the contrary, a comparatively narrow field of view is provided by the 127EQ telescope because of it having a longer focal length.
+On the contrary, a comparatively narrow field of view is provided by the 127EQ telescope because it has a longer focal length.

-In terms of magnification, 127EQ again stays ahead of 114 EQ because of its larger aperture.
-We know, magnification of a telescope is directly proportional to the aperture of the telescope.
-That is why 127EQ is able to provide a maximum of 250X magnification and 114EQ provides 225X magnification.
+Regarding magnification, 127EQ again stays ahead of 114 EQ because of its larger aperture.
+We know the magnification of a telescope is directly proportional to the aperture.
+That is why 127EQ can provide a maximum of 250X magnification, and 114EQ provides 225X magnification.

-Both the telescope has a similar focal ratio of f/8.
+Both telescopes have a similar focal ratio of f/8.
 The focal ratio number determines the speed of the telescope and the amount of light it can collect.
-114EQ and 127EQ both have a focal ratio of f/8 so they can be considered as slow telescopes.
+For example, 114EQ and 127EQ have a focal ratio of f/8, so they can be considered slow telescopes.

 Finderscope:

-Both the powerseeker 114EQ and 127EQ shares the same finderscope.
-Both of them have a normal 5×24 finderscope which is definitely not of premium quality.
+Both the power seeker 114EQ and 127EQ share the same finderscope.
+However, both of them have a normal 5×24 finderscope which is not of premium quality.

 Mount:

 Again, both of them have a similar German equatorial mount.
-This type of mount is very convenient for smooth tracking of astronomical objects.
-German equitoral mount also helps in ease of transportation.
+This mount is very convenient for the smooth tracking of astronomical objects.
+German equatorial mount also helps in ease of transportation.

 Comparing factor | Powerseeker 114EQ | Powerseeker 127EQ |